ebruck/radiotray-ng/README.md

            radiotray-ng-on: installed theme icon name for "on" or path to image
           radiotray-ng-off: installed theme icon name for "off" or path to image
  radiotray-ng-notification: installed theme icon name for "notification" or path to image
+     root-group-bottom-pos: render root group stations at bottom or top of menu

 ```
 * Do not edit the config while Radiotray-NG is running or your changes will be lost.